yum-food/TaSTT/README.md

    5. Display text in overlay.
 Enables (1) lower latency view of TaSTT's transcription state; (2) checking transcriptions ahead of time; (3) checking transcriptions without having to see the board in game.
+   6. TTS.
+Multiple people have requested this.
+See if there are open source algorithms available; or, figure out how to integrate with
 4. Optimization
    1. ~~Utilize the avatar 3.0 SDK's ability to drive parameters to reduce the total # of parameters (and therefore OSC messages & sync events).
 Note